 The 7.8 magnitude earthquake that struck on 3 February 1931 was the most significant event in the region’s modern history.
 For people who lived through it, it became a boundary marker – life was divided into before and after the ‘quake’.

 Its effect was complex.
 At least 256 people died, and most of central Napier and parts of other towns (mainly Hastings) were destroyed.
 However, the earthquake raised over 2,000 hectares of land around the Ahuriri Lagoon in Napier, providing vital room for the previously water-bound town to grow.
-New industry, housing and an airport were built on reclaimed land, which prevented Hastings from overtaking its rival.
+The construction of new industry, housing and an airport on reclaimed land prevented Hastings from overtaking its rival.

 The twin cities